 BUT, this next op, I don’t NEED.

 What scares me is the unknown.
 I am getting on just fine as I am.
-As I have said I have had recurrent pouchitis for the last five years.
-My pouch was already in the ‘last chance saloon’ district with only Imfliximab left to try before calling it a pouch failure.
+As I have said l, I have had recurrent pouchitis for the last five years.
+My Jpouch was already in the ‘last chance saloon’ district with only Infliximab left to try before calling it a pouch failure.

 I don’t fear pain as such but surely no one in their right mind would ever purposely put themselves in a position that would mean months of endless pain or discomfort?

 I am scared because for the first time in a very long time I have a big decision to make that could have big impact on my life and for once I don’t have the answers.

 That’s what I do.
 I have answers.
 I always know what to do and what to advise other people to do and I’m rarely wrong.
 That’s the thing with IBD isn't it, you can’t pre-empt the route the disease will take.

 Do I roll the dice and see what happens because the worst that can happen is needing two more ops; one to be reconnected and one to remove the pouch and have a permanent ileostomy.

 Or do I stay as I am and eventually have one more op to remove my pouch and have my butt sewed up?